-Benefit adjustment: Benefits are adjusted when the average wage increases.
+Benefit adjustment: Benefits are adjusted according to increases in the national average wage.
 The minimum pension is adjusted according to changes in the national average subsistence income level.

-Social old-age pension (social assistance): 50% of the national average subsistence income level in the last six months is paid.
+Old-age social pension (social assistance): 50% of the national average subsistence income level in the last six months is paid.

-The national average subsistence income level is 706,880 Belarusian rubles a month.
+The national average subsistence income level is 1,212,470 Belarusian rubles (May 2014).